 - Education and qualifications in case an unsuccessful applicant files a discrimination claim for example

 - Accidents at work for your records and in case someone makes a claim against the company

-- Any disciplinary action they've been involved in as evidence in case the employee takes the case to court
+- Any disciplinary action the employee has been involved in as evidence, in case the employee takes the case to court

 - Emergency contact details